Wasserstein Rate Driven CLTs for Markov Chains with Weighted Lipschitz, Sobolev, and Stein Test Functions: Preliminaries for Markov chains and their CLTs

 and

 There are at least three approaches to study the asymptotic behavior of $\bS^*_n(g)$ in the literature of Markov chains.
 First, if the chain satisfies certain mixing conditions, classical results in mixing processes can be used to derive asymptotic normality for $\bS_n^*(g)$.
 See e.g.~\citet{chen:1999} and~\citet{jones:2004} for a review.
 Alternatively, if $\Phi$ can be generated using a method called regenerative simulation, then establishing the asymptotic normality for $\bS_n^*(g)$ may be reduced to that for the sum of independent components~\citep{mykl:tier:yu:1995, tan:doss:hobert:2015}.
-In this paper, we will focus on a third method that is based on an MA~\citep{holzmann2004some} to $\bS_n(g)$, {which does not assume mixing conditions and Harris ergodicity.
-Therefore, our CLTs can be applied to some chains that are reducible, hence not Harris ergodic, which is demonstrated in section~\ref{clt_reducible}.}
+In this paper, we will focus on a third method that is based on an MA~\citep{holzmann2004some} to $\bS_n(g)$, {which does not assume mixing conditions and Harris ergodicity. }

 \begin{definition} There exists an MA to $\bS_n(g)$ if there are two sequences of random variables $\bM=\{\boldsymbol{M}_n\}_{n \geq 1}$ and $\bR=\{\boldsymbol{R}_n\}_{n \geq 1}$ such that \begin{itemize} \item[1.] $\bS_n(g) = \boldsymbol{M}_n + \boldsymbol{R}_n$, for $n \geq 1$; \item[2.] $\bM$ is a martingale adapted to the filtration $\{\boldsymbol{\mathcal{F}}_n = \sigma(\bX_0, \bX_1, \dots, \bX_n), n\geq 1\}$, and $\E(\boldsymbol{M}_1 | \bX_0) = 0$; \item[3.] $\E (\boldsymbol{R}_n^2) = o(n) $ as $n \to \infty$. \end{itemize} \end{definition} Note that if an MA to $\bS_n(g)$ exists, then $\bS_n^*(g)$ and $ \frac{\boldsymbol{M}_n}{\sqrt{n}}$ are asymptotically equivalent in the sense that